smellslikeml/end-to-end-ml-workshop/README.md

-# end-to-end-ml-workshop
+# End-to-End ML on Databricks Workshop

-End-to-End ML on Databricks Workshop materials
+Please clone this repo in your Databricks workspace using the [Repos](https://databricks.com/product/repos) feature.